k1yrix/soberdocs.github.io/md/common-issues.md

 > [!NOTE]
 > It kinda does have support, depending if the VM host you're running has OpenGL support, but you're going to get terrible peformance out of it.

+## I cannot install Sober on an ARM64 machine
+That's because there isn't any support for ARM devices at the moment.